-Grays Harbor National Wildlife Refuge, is a hidden gem located along the northeastern edge of Grays Harbor estuary in Hoquiam, Washington, adjacent to Bowerman Airfield.
+Grays Harbor National Wildlife Refuge is a hidden gem located along the northeastern edge of Grays Harbor estuary in Hoquiam, Washington, adjacent to Bowerman Airfield.
 The refuge at Bowerman Basin occupies only two percent of the intertidal habitat but hosts up to 50% of the migrating shorebirds in spring.
-The Sandpiper Trail extends into theand offers exceptional opportunities to view and photograph shorebirds then meanders through a tunnel of alder and cottonwood for glimpses of various songbirds.
-Native plants, including Lyngby's sedge in the marsh, salmonberry, and red elderberry is ideal food resources for migrating and breeding wildlife.
+The Sandpiper Trail extends into theand offers exceptional opportunities to view and photograph shorebirds, then meanders through a tunnel of alder and cottonwood for glimpses of various songbirds.
+Native plants, including Lyngby's sedge in the marsh, salmonberry, and red elderberry, are ideal food resources for migrating and breeding wildlife.

 Location and Contact Information

-Grays Harbor Estuary was acknowledged as crucial habitat for shorebirds in the early 1980’s and with the consolidated grassroots efforts and vision by private citizens, the Grays Harbor National Wildlife Refuge was authorized by Congress in 1988.
-The Refuge was established with the first land acquisition in 1990 and currently encompasses almost 1,500 acres of intertidal flats, open water, , and forested habitats.
-Although small in acreage, maintaining the diversity of habitats supports abundant and diverse wildlife species.
+Grays Harbor Estuary was acknowledged as crucial habitat for shorebirds in the early 1980s.
+With the consolidated grassroots efforts and vision of private citizens, Grays Harbor National Wildlife Refuge was authorized by Congress in 1988.
+The refuge was established with the first land acquisition in 1990, and currently encompasses almost 1,500 acres of intertidal flats, open water, , and forested habitats.
+Although small in acreage, maintaining such diversity of habitats supports abundant and diverse wildlife.

 What We Do

 The National Wildlife Refuge System is a network of lands and waters managed by the U.S. Fish and Wildlife Service.
 Wildlife conservation is at the heart of the refuge system.
-It directs our decisions and actions from the purpose of the refuge establishment, to the recreational activities we provide, and the resource management tools we use.
-The management tools used are aimed at ensuring a balanced conservation approach where both wildlife and people will benefit.
+It directs our decisions and actions from the purpose of the refuge establishment, to the recreational activities we provide and the resource management tools we use.
+Management is aimed at ensuring a balanced conservation approach where both wildlife and people will benefit.

 There is nothing more critical to the establishment of healthy animal communities than habitat.
-At the Refuge, at least four distinct natural habitats work together to create a richness of biodiversity rare even for the Pacific Northwest: estuary, open salt water, saltmarsh, and mudflats.
-About two dozen species of shorebirds use the Refuge during spring and fall.
+At the refuge, at least four distinct natural habitats work together to create a richness of biodiversity rare even for the Pacific Northwest: estuary, open saltwater, , and mudflats.
+About two dozen species of shorebirds use the refuge during spring and fall.
 The five most abundant species are western sandpipers, dunlin, short-billed and long-billed dowitchers, and semipalmated plover.
 Western sandpipers and dunlin comprise 80% of the shorebirds present in the spring.
-Eelgrass beds and marshes covered with sedges and grass seeds benefit waterfowl, particularly dabbling ducks with highest abundance among American widgeon (nearly 60%), mallards (16%), green-winged teal (10%), and northern pintail (3%).
-Over 54 species of landbirds have been observed at Grays Harbor Refuge, most making use of the forest and tall shrubs and grasses along the margins of the Refuge.
-Three species of fish listed as threatened potentially occur at the Refuge: green sturgeon, eulachon, and bull trout.
+Eelgrass beds and marshes covered with sedges and grass seeds benefit waterfowl, particularly dabbling ducks, with highest abundance among American widgeon (nearly 60%), mallards (16%), green-winged teal (10%), and northern pintail (3%).
+Over 54 species of landbirds have been observed here, most making use of the forest and tall shrubs and grasses along the margins of the refuge.
+Three species of fish listed as threatened may occur here, too: green sturgeon, eulachon, and bull trout.